 …it is vital that we give other countries a better understanding of our culture and values

 To build the international cooperation we need, it is vital that we give other countries a better understanding of our culture and values, as this can provide the foundation for long-term partnership on political, economic and security issues.

 By communicating our progressive culture and values to other countries, we can give people in our region something hopeful to aspire to, which is what so many young Arabs desperately need.
 By demonstrating that being proud of our Muslim and Arab heritage and culture can also mean being modern and cosmopolitan, we can help to show people a positive alternative.

-For this reason, I am honoured to have been asked by His Highness Sheikh Abdullah bin Zayed Al Nahyan to establish an Office for Cultural and Public Diplomacy in the Ministry of Foreign Affairs and International Cooperation (MoFAIC).
-My core mission will be to work closely with the Federal and local Cultural Authorities in the UAE to help our wide network of diplomatic missions abroad build international understanding of, and affinity for, the UAE’s culture and values, to enhance political, economic and security cooperation with other countries.
+For this reason, I am honoured to have been asked by His Highness Sheikh Abdullah bin Zayed Al Nahyan to establish an Office for Cultural and Public Diplomacy (OPCD) in the Ministry of Foreign Affairs and International Cooperation (MoFAIC).
+The core mission of OPCD is to work closely with the Federal and local Cultural, Educational, Science and Technology, Sports and Environment Authorities in the UAE to help our wide network of diplomatic missions abroad build international understanding of, and affinity for, the UAE’s culture and values, to enhance political, economic and security cooperation with other countries.

-One of the ways we can do this is through cultural exchange, whether in the arts, film, literature or music.
-This is why the Abu Dhabi Louvre and Expo2020 are so important, because they enable a powerful conversation about our common humanity.
-But it is also why we will look to help our brilliant artists and the creative sector of the UAE’s economy to get exposure overseas.
+One of the ways we can do this is through cultural exchange.
+This is why the Louvre Abu Dhabi and Expo2020 are so important, because they enable a powerful conversation about our common humanity.
+But it is also why we will look to help the creative and knowledge sectors of the UAE’s economy to get exposure overseas.